mimiyin/choreographic-interventions-s18/README.md

    * DepthImage

 ### Assignment
-Create a mirror that distorts or re-architects the body to move in new and unexpected ways.
+   * Bring a piece of clothing that changes the shape of your body to class next week.
+   * Complete Sections 2.3-2.4 of the Workbook

 ***

+## Week 6 Form + Substance: Distortion

+### Questions
+   * What is a body made of?
+   * How can changing the way your body is represented change how you move?

+### In-class
+   * Play with shadows.
+   * Play with Kinect body contours.
+   * Play with Kinect depthMap.
+   * Play with slitscan.

+### Assignment
+   * Create a mirror that distorts or re-architects the body to move in new and unexpected ways.

+***

-## Week 6: Space: Visual
+## Week 7: Space: Visual

 ### In-class
    * Crit mirrors.